 Procedures and Guidelines for Petition

-Petitions should be made to Central Office using the District approved form, no later than May 1 of the year prior to the beginning of the school year for which the request is made.
+District-approved petition forms should be completed at Panther Academy no later than May 1 of the year prior to the beginning of the school year for which the request is made.
+Upon completion of the form, the Principal will contact the parent to review all the details and procedures for consideration in applying for early entrance.

 To be recommended for early entrance to kindergarten, children will need to demonstrate above average performance and development in academic skills as well as approaches to learning, health and physical well-being, language and communication development, social and emotional development, and cognitive and general knowledge.
 The standards for early admittance are very high to ensure that students are not frustrated by their advanced grade placement.
 There will be no consideration, including an appeals process, for children with birthdates beyond October 1.
 Additionally, final placement considerations will include availability of space and funding.

 The process will include multiple measures of the child’s readiness for school.
 These measures will include, but are not limited to the following: